The benefits of Sitefinity .NET Core renderer

-With the .net core renderer, Sitefinity is moving to a 3 Tier architecture instead of 2.
-This is achieved by separating the frontend of the website to its own rendering app.
+With the .NET Core renderer, Sitefinity is moving to a 3 Tier architecture instead of 2.
+This is achieved by separating the website's frontend into its own rendering app.
 The new structure looks like:

-In standard Sitefinity setups, there are the two tiers above with Tier 2 serving both the backend and the frontend.
-The .net core renderer.
+In standard Sitefinity setups, there are two tiers above, with Tier 2 serving both the backend and the frontend.
+The .NET Core renderer.

 What are the benefits of a 3 Tier architecture?